Swachh Survekshan

 Swachh Survekshan (lit.
-Sanskrit "Swachh" for Cleanliness and "Survekshan" for Survey - (सर्व (sarv, “all”) + ईक्षण (īkṣaṇ, “viewing”) is an annual survey of cleanliness, hygiene and sanitation in villages, cities and towns across India.
+Sanskrit "Swachh" for Cleanliness and "Survekshan" for Survey) is an annual survey of cleanliness, hygiene and sanitation in villages, cities and towns across India.
 It was launched as part of the Swachh Bharat Abhiyan, which aimed to make India clean and free of open defecation by 2 October 2019.
 The first survey was undertaken in 2016 and covered 73 cities (53 cities with a population of over a million, and all state capitals); by 2020 the survey had grown to cover 4242 cities and was said to be the largest cleanliness survey in the world.
 The surveys are carried out by Quality Council of India.